robstave/angular2-training/session-five/page1.md

 Now we see the _onCompleted_ event.

 We can do a [map](http://reactivex.io/documentation/operators/map.html) as well.
+Maps transform data.
+Lets transform numbers to words.

 ```typescript
 const source = Rx.Observable